thorlorick/simple_Grade_Insight/README.md

 # simple_Grade_Insight
-# Grade Insight — Simple Grade Sharing for Schools
+# Grade Insight — Simple Grade Sharing for Schools and Teachers

 **Grade Insight** is a straightforward web application that helps teachers share student grades with parents in real-time.
 Teachers upload CSV files with grades and assignments, and parents can immediately view their student's progress through a simple web interface.